tkn777/retentions/README.md

 `retentions` is a single-file Python script that applies retention logic to a directory of files.

-It groups files into time **buckets** (hours, days, weeks, months, quarters, years) and keeps only one representative file per bucket, typically the most recent one.
+It groups files into time **buckets** (hours, days, weeks, months, quarters, years) and retains only one representative file per bucket, typically the most recent one.
+Additionally it retains the **last N files** regardless of age.

+And filters can be used to reduce the retention scope to a subset of files.

-Everything outside your defined retention scope is deleted (unless `--dry-run` or `--list-only` is used).
+Everything outside your defined retention scope is deleted / not kept (unless `--dry-run` or `--list-only` is used).

 ⚠️ **Warning:** This tool permanently deletes files outside the defined retention scope.
 Use `--dry-run` first to verify behavior.
 The author assumes no liability for data loss.

+It is intended for administrators who understand retention concepts and want deterministic, scriptable behavior.

 ---